 An area for improvement identified during this inspection is detailed in the QIP.
-Details of the QIP were discussed were discussed with Mr Raphael Kearns, manager, as part of the inspection process.
+Details of the QIP were discussed were discussed with Mrs Debbie Gillespie, manager, as part of the inspection process.
 The timescales commence from the date of inspection.

-Areas for improvement have been identified where action is required to ensure compliance with The Day Care Setting Regulations (Northern Ireland) 2007 and the Day Care Settings Minimum Standards, 2012.
+An Area for improvement has been identified where action is required to ensure compliance with The Day Care Settings Minimum Standards, 2012.